filecoin-project/devgrants/open-grant-proposals/open-proposal-lotus-ui.md

 - The software will be able to install, update and manage a lotus miner node.
 - Detailed statistics and performance reports about sectors, mined blocks, CPU, GPU, storage and memory usage.

+Ideas:
+- Windows version as a simple packaged installer.
+Would allow people to run a lotus fullnode (or even miner) on their windows machine.
+Requires https://github.com/filecoin-project/lotus/issues/2133 to be fixed.

 ## Development Roadmap

 As of now, for each milestone, I (RobQuistNL) would be the only person working on it.